 The Women’s Health and Cancer Rights Act of 1998 is a law that requires that private insurance companies pay for breast reconstruction if they pay for mastectomies.
 This includes reconstruction on the removed breast, modification of the other breast to create a symmetric appearance, and treatment of any complications that result from a mastectomy or reconstruction.
 The forms of reconstruction covered may vary by state and insurance provider, so it is important that you call your insurance provider to see which options will be covered in your particular case.
 You will also still be responsible for deductibles and co-payments, which can be substantial.

 There are two major types of reconstructive surgery: breast implant reconstruction and autologous tissue transfer reconstruction (also called Flap Procedures).
 Experts recommend tissue transfer surgery when it is possible.
-You can learn more about each type of reconstruction options here.
+You can learn more about the types of reconstruction options here.

 You can request an itemized bill before your reconstructive surgery to see the total costs and what you will be responsible for paying.

 If you are considering implant reconstruction, you should be aware that the costs continue in the years after your reconstructive surgery.
 For example, you will need additional treatment and/or surgery if you experience complications from the implants, like infection, rupture, pain, or asymmetry.
 Women who undergo reconstructive surgery have higher complication rates than women who undergo cosmetic breast augmentation.
 Some complications can only be fixed through another surgery, which is called a revision surgery.
 For example, a study conducted by a major implant manufacturer found that 46% of reconstruction patients needed additional surgery within the first 2-3 years after getting silicone gel-filled breast implants.
-Even if these surgeries are covered by insurance, you are still responsible for deductibles and co-pays.
+The Women’s Health and Cancer Rights Act requires that private insurance companies pay for any treatment of any complications that result from a mastectomy or reconstruction.
+However, even if these these revision surgeries are covered by insurance, you are still responsible for deductibles and co-pays.